-The Wambulence utilizes the WAM-V platform.
-Propulsion is provided by two Torqeedo Cruise 2.0R electric motors arrayed in a skid steering configuration.
+An existing platform that had been used in past Roboboat competitions was repurposed for this year's competition.
+The vehicle frame itself is a trimaran design.
+Propulsion is provided by four Seabotix electric motors arrayed in a skid steering configuration.
 Onboard computing is handled by an Intel NUC with a Core i7 processor running Windows 10.
-The computer is connected directly to the Torqeedo motors to provide control through a proprietary API.
-A Velodyne PUCK VLP-16 3D LIDAR is used for 3D obstacle detection and classification.
+The computer is interfaced with the DC motor controllers using an Arduino Mega microprocessor and packetized serial communication.
+A Hokuyo UTM-30LX planar LIDAR actuated by a Dynamixel AX-12A servo is used for 3D obstacle detection and classification.
 A Microstrain 3DM-GX3-45 INS is used for an onboard GPS and IMU system.
-All electronic components are housed in a waterproof Pelican Storm iM2400 case.
+All electronic components are housed in a waterproof Pelican Storm iM2400 cases.
 The case has been outfitted with a modular component rack and custom power rail system.
-The motors and other electronics are decoupled on separate circuits, with a 2 Torqeedo LiPo battery used for motor power, and a 1 Torqeedo LiPo battery used for the computer and sensor systems.
+The motors and other electronics are decoupled on separate circuits, with a 5 cell LiPo battery used for the computer and sensor systems.